-a letter of 24 March from Rachel Reeves
+"I did not receive a reply from Ms Reeves, but received one from another MP, a member of the committee, regarding an earlier letter from Ms Reeves."
 The MP said: "the reference (by Rachel Reeves) to the 'committee's deep concerns' does not include me.
 To my knowledge, the letter was sent without consultation with the committee.
-Committee meetings had previously been cancelled in line with guidance for entry to the parliamentary estate...'
+Committee meetings had previously been cancelled in line with guidance for entry to the parliamentary estate..."